Planning on Moving Overseas

 Check the Pet Regulations of Your Host Country

-Most countries will require a microchip be inserted into your pet for identification.
+If you are considering pet relocation, most countries will require a microchip to be inserted into your pet for identification.
 On top of this, most countries will require rabies shots, tapeworm treatment for dogs, and vaccines that will vary from animal to animal.
 Some countries require your pet to remain in quarantine for a set amount of time.

-Ensure Your Pet is Up to Date With Its Shots
+Ensure Your Pet is Up to Date On Its Shots

-Take your pet into your veterinarian to ensure that they have received proper vaccinations and passed other requirements necessary for the move to the new country.
+Take your pet to your veterinarian to ensure they have received proper vaccinations and passed other requirements necessary for moving to the new country.

 Check Whether Your Pet Can Handle the Move

-After the checkup, the veterinarian will be able to give their professional opinion as to whether or not your pet is physically strong enough for travel.
+After the checkup, the veterinarian can give a professional opinion on whether your pet is physically healthy enough for travel.
 Flights can be particularly straining for pets, so be sure to take your veterinarian’s opinion into account before committing to bringing your pet abroad.